Home

 One-dimensional: Insulation, code construction, outlets, shower, lights, running water, septic/sewer

-Delighters: Air conditioning, dishwasher, garbage disposal, garage, washer, dryer, smoke alarms, ground wires.
+Delighters: Air conditioning, dishwasher, garage, washer, dryer, smoke alarms, ground wires.

 Dissatisfying: squeaky floors, infestation, broken windows, leaking roof, poor sanitation controls.

-Mandatory Characteristics: roof, foundation, windows, lights, insulation, code construction, toilet, shower, running water, sewer/septic, ground wires, GFCI outlets.
+Mandatory Characteristics: roof, foundation, windows, lights, insulation, code construction, toilet, shower, running water, sewer/septic, ground wires, closet space, GFCI outlets.

 One-dimensional: garbage disposal, dishwasher, garage, washer, dryer

-Delighters: Stainless steel appliances, energy efficient HVAC, alarm, pool, wine cellar, granite countertops, brick pavers, landscape lighting, deck, central vacuum, wireless home controls.
+Delighters: Stainless steel appliances, security cameras, energy efficient HVAC, alarm system, pool, wine cellar, granite countertops, walk-in closet, brick pavers, landscape lighting, deck, central vacuum, wireless home controls, sprinkler system.

 Return to the DEFINE Phase